guilherme-gm/KirieZ_DoraemonSoSMods/docs/pages/kzModUtils-Guide/Basics/Register-Resources.md

 ## Registering Sprites
-To include a sprite into the game library, we have to use [ResourceUtils.RegisterSprite](../../kzModUtils-Reference/Resource-and-Text-Modules/ResourceUtils.md#customspriteconfig-registerspritesprite-sprite).
+To include a sprite into the game library, we have to use [ResourceUtils.RegisterSprite](../../kzModUtils-Reference/Resource-and-Text-Modules/ResourceUtils.md#spriteconfig-registerspritesprite-sprite).
 This utility method will take care of including your sprite in a special Atlas and make sure this Atlas is available for the game to load.

-`RegisterSprite` will give you a `CustomSpriteConfig`, which allows you to get the current Atlas ID and Sprite ID assigned to your sprite.
+`RegisterSprite` will give you a `SpriteConfig`, which allows you to get the current Atlas ID and Sprite ID assigned to your sprite.

 **Example:**